 Visit his website at aquestionofaccountability.com.

-John Conlee, professor of English Literature at The College of William & Mary, has authored five exceptional novels.
-They take place on the Irish Sea, in Medieval England, on American baseball diamonds and in New Mexico at the end of time as we know it.
+John Conlee, professor emeritus of English Literature at The College of William & Mary, has authored six exceptional novels.
+They take place on the Irish Sea, in Medieval England, in Cornwall, on American baseball diamonds and in New Mexico at the end of time as we know it.
 He’s also written four children’s books featuring King Arthur.

 Cindy L. Freeman

 Cindy L. Freeman began writing after retiring from a forty-five-year career in music education and church music ministry.
 A published author of novels, blogs, and award-winning short stories, she recently added editing to her repertoire.
 She enjoys tackling sensitive subjects in her novels about strong women who overcome adversity.
 Cindy lives in James City County with her husband, Carl.
 They have 2 children, 5 grandchildren, and numerous granddogs.

 Tim Holland is the author of three novel the most recent being The Murder of Amos Dunn.
 He is a director of the Williamsburg Book Festival, a past director of Chesapeake Bay Writers, a member of Mystery Writers of America, and The Bronte Society of Haworth, England.
 He recently received a Keating award for his short fiction.
 Over the years his freelance articles have appeared in a wide variety newspapers and magazines as well as having written book reviews and literary criticism for Recorder Publishing’s eight newspapers in New Jersey.

 Teresa Inge Bio - Coming Soon!